-The basic interpretation of this act is paying gratitude and salutation, along with negating one’s ego in presence of another.
+The basic interpretation of this act is paying gratitude to the other person.
+Also, it helps to negate one’s ego in the presence of another.

 This seems easy.
-However, the deep spiritual meaning is deeper than it seems.
+However, the spiritual meaning is deeper than it seems.

 It is believed that in everyone’s soul resides God.
 Each and every person on this planet is a different version, i.e. avatar of the Almighty himself.
-Hence, whilst greeting someone, we place our palms together, bowing down through the head with eyes closed, in a way similar to what we do in our temples- respecting the Lord.
+Hence, when we greet someone, we place our palms together, bowing down from the head with eyes closed, just like we do in our temples- respecting the Lord.

 Since now you know this, your greeting others with “Namaste” will not be the same.
 You won’t use the word just as a superficial gesture.
 The word will show your true essence and gesture, with the deep thought of Lord in the mind.